BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-30-contributing-to-the-bitdevs-nyc-newseltter.md

 - Top level sections should be alphabetically ordered by project name
 - Second level links to the meetings should be sorted chronologically
 - If there is no title to the meeting, set the link text to the date
-- If the meeting has a title, include that in the link text instead of the meeting date (e.g. for the Bitcoin Core PR Review club: [23614 - Add unit test for block-relay-only eviction](LINK))
+- If the meeting has a title, include that in the link text instead of the meeting date
 - If there are additional links relevant to a specific meeting you want to include, comma separate them

 #### Content Notes